Pachwenko/VSCode-Django-Test-Runner/README.md

 - `python.djangoTestRunner.flags`: any flags you wish to run such as --nocapture, also useful for specifying different settings if you use a modified manage.py
 - `python.djangoTestRunner.useVSCodePythonPath`: enabled by default.
 When disabled you can specify your own python path with `manageProgram` (super powerful)
 - `python.djangoTestRunner.djangoNose`: useful for older django projects. if checked will use django-nose syntax for running class/method tests inside a file
 - `python.djangoTestRunner.stripRootFolder`: Removes the root folder you are in from the python path.
-You probably want this enabled unless your manage.py file lives somewhere nonstandard
+You probably don't want this enabled unless your manage.py file lives somewhere nonstandard
-  - If your project starts in a folder called src then your test path will have src/manage.py when this is disabled -- `python.djangoTestRunner.rootPackageName`: the name of the root package of your application.
+-- `python.djangoTestRunner.rootPackageName`: the name of the root package of your application.
 Can be used in conjunction with `prefixCommand` to remove the root package name from test file paths.
   - stripRootFolder must be disabled for this to work.
   - e.g. if `prefixCommand` is set to `"cd ~/Projects/hello-world/src &&"`, your django project structure may raise errors if test paths are specified with `src.apps.app_name.tests`.